US Presidents

 Gerald Ford also loved golf, but spectators had to watch carefully because the President was know for conking people on the head with his wild shots.
 However, he did have a hole-in-one to his credit.
 (He was the second president to do that.
 Eisenhower also had a hole-in-one.

-President Ford said he wanted to "replace a national frown with a national smile.
+President Ford said he wanted to "replace a national frown with a national smile."

 He was an Episcopalian.

 In 1975, two attempts were made to assassinate President Ford.
 One on September 5 by Lynette (Squeaky) Fromme.
 She was a follower of Charles Manson.
 The second was on September 22, by Sara Jane Moore.
 President Ford was not hurt in either attempt.
-(For more information see our page on the attempts to assassinate President Ford.)
+(For more information see the page on the attempts to assassinate President Ford.)

 Shortly after becoming president he gave a full pardon to Richard Nixon (Sept.
 8,1974).
 Some people say that this lead to his defeat to Jimmy Carter in the next presidential election (1976).
 He is the only president to grant a pardon to another president.